 At Automation Anywhere, we came to the realization – from a decade and a half RPA experience – that the automation of business processes roughly follows Pareto’s law.
 That is, 80% of business are automating the same 20% of all business processes that can be automated.
 Which means that several of the same bots can be used by different businesses (with some customization) to automate very similar business processes.

 As innovators and leaders in the RPA market by a wide margin, we saw in this trend an opportunity to better serve our customers.
-On March 14, 2018 we announced the Automation Anywhere Bot Store – an online marketplace for RPA bots that run on the Automation Anywhere Enterprise platform.
+That's why we launched Automation Anywhere Bot Store — an online marketplace for RPA bots that run on the Automation Anywhere Enterprise platform.

 You can search for bots by business function, vertical, process type, relevant application, cognitive ability or other attributes that make discovery as easy as using Google Search.

-With the bot store, we’ve now pioneered a new bot economy.
-One that we believe will soon become a thriving marketplace where bot developers can feature their best-in-class, plug-and-play bots, and bot users can go to turbocharge their RPA initiatives.
+With Bot Store, we’ve now pioneered a new bot economy, one that we believe will soon become a thriving marketplace where bot developers can feature their best-in-class, plug-and-play bots, and bot users can go to turbocharge their RPA initiatives.